dimasrepo/dimaspro.github.io/_posts/2024-08-13-time-series-microeconomics.md

 layout: post
 title: "Time Series Microeconomics"
 subtitle: "In this project, we will use the Microeconomic time series data from the Time Series Data Library to develop and evaluate four forecasting models ARIMA, Holt’s Winter, STLF, and TBATS to determine the most accurate method for predicting future profits and enhancing strategic financial planning."
-description: "In this project, we will use the Microeconomic time series data from the Time Series Data Library to develop and evaluate four forecasting models ARIMA, Holt’s Winter, STLF, and TBATS to determine the most accurate method for predicting future profits and enhancing strategic financial planning."
+description: "This project uses Microeconomic time series data to evaluate ARIMA, Holt’s Winter, STLF, and TBATS models, aiming to find the best method for profit prediction and financial planning."
 image: https://github.com/user-attachments/assets/0abf5704-7283-4191-84cb-46d4737ef854
 optimized_image: https://github.com/user-attachments/assets/0abf5704-7283-4191-84cb-46d4737ef854
 category: Rpubs